 3.1 Definitions

 For the purposes of the present document, the terms and definitions given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

+SNPN access operation mode for 5G NSWO: A UE operating in SNPN access operation mode for 5G NSWO only selects SNPNs for 5G NSWO.
+The UE using 5G NSWO authenticates using credentials in the selected entry of "list of subscriber data" or using credentials in the USIM, if PLMN subscription is selected.

 MTU: Maximum transmission unit (MTU) is the largest PDU size which can be transmitted and received by a network entity in one single IP packet without any need for IP fragmentation.